Joining a sport or active recreation club is a great way for kids to keep active.

 - Please ensure that the child/young person can afford any ‘gap’ in membership/participation fees if the costs are greater than $150.

 - Vouchers are limited and will be allocated based on when confirmation responses regarding the number of children being referred are received by the department.
 Referral agents are encouraged to register before the round opens to allow sufficient time for applications to be made, and vouchers to be used, prior to their expiry date.

-When you have submitted the form, the Get Started Vouchers team will contact you within 10 business days to provide further information regarding the application process.
+- Once you have submitted the form, the Get Started Vouchers team will contact you within 10 business days with the outcome of your registration.